-- Continuous supply of functional, technical and leadership competence in critical roles - Execution of succession planning for critical skills - Career management through clear and relevant processes to design career paths for all key employees and key talent segments

-In 2017, implementation of the initial phase of the framework was accelerated to ensure that the various disciplines have effective organisational structures, staffed by competent people with appropriate work processes to achieve our business objectives.
+- Continuous supply of functional, technical and leadership competence in critical roles - Execution of succession planning for critical skills - Career management through clear and relevant processes to design career paths for all key employees and key talent segments organisational structures, staffed by competent people with appropriate work processes to achieve our business objectives.
 Significant traction was achieved at the International Operations, particularly relating to metallurgy, mining, geotechnical, and Greenfields and brownfields exploration.
 The next phase will cover all disciplines across the regions and the group, drawing from the successes and learnings of the first phase.